sbernhard/node-red-contrib-bt-presence/README.md

 * A new msg will only be sent, in case of a change.
 * The interval is the time seconds between two checks.

+## Note for update to >=1.1.3
+Previous version stored 'present' and 'not preaent' in msg.payload.
+Make sure to change your flow to use 'true' and 'false'.

 ## Loxone Configuration
 ![node-red-contrib-bt-presence](/doc/node-red-contrib-bt-presence.PNG)